mkarneim/beanfabrics/README.md

 Project Homepage: http://www.beanfabrics.org

+### About
+Beanfabrics is a *presentation model component framework* for building rich clients and desktop applications with Java Swing or SWT (still experimental).
+The Beanfabrics framework is free and open source software.

+The term *presentation model* (PM) is the name of a pattern that was [introduced by Martin Fowler] in 2004.
+According to Fowler the PM
+> "represents the state and behavior of the presentation independently of the GUI controls used in the interface".

+### Features
+Beanfabrics provides
+* a set of ready-to-use PM components.
+* a set of ready-to-use visual presentation view components.

+Beanfabrics
+* has a mechanism for binding visual components dynamically to specific nodes of the PM.
+* is compliant with the JavaBeans specification and supports [bean customization] within GUI builders like [WindowBuilder].
+* is a framework to create custom PM and view components.

 ### License
 Beanfabrics is open source, and it is distributed under the terms of the [LGPL license].